ruizcauich/poketrainers/README.md

 ### Run manually
 If your choice is to run manually, follow the these steps:

-1. One inside the project directory (poketrainers), create a new virtual environment (You need python3.8 to run this project) and activate it.
+1. Once inside the project directory (poketrainers), create a new virtual environment (You need python3.8 to run this project) and activate it.
 ```
 $ python -m venv venv
 $ source venv/bin/activate